Guido von Usedom

-Guido von Usedom (October 2, 1854 – February 24, 1925) was a German admiral that served in the Boxer Rebellion and World War I. His most notable service was in the Dardanelles Campaign.
+Guido von Usedom (October 2, 1854 – February 24, 1925) was a German admiral who served in the Boxer Rebellion and World War I. His most notable service was in the Dardanelles Campaign.

 Biography

-Early Years
+Early years

 Guido came from the Pomeranian noble family Usedom and was the son of Lieutenant Kuno von Usedom (1804–1855).
 He joined the Imperial German Navy on May 31, 1871.
 After his training and his first tours of duty on board, he was given his first command.
 For a time he served as adjutant to Prince Henry of Prussia.